 If you’re selling a product, you want people to see it.
 A picture tells a thousand words, a video has the power to tell a whole lot more.
 There may be barriers to getting people to buy your product though.
-If it is a new concept or overly complicated, people will need to see how it works to understand how it can be of use to them.
+If it is a new concept or a little complex, people will need to see how it works to understand how it can be of use to them.

 - If it is a product aimed at a particular segment of the market, it may need to be shown in use with an aspirational setting or market sector to engage the right type of purchaser.

 Does a product video have to be a physical product?

 Not at all.
 For instance software is a product but doesn’t lend itself well to ‘being filmed’ and needs more explanation around the way it works and the solutions it brings.
 Additonally digital products by their nature are often subject to updates and changes, which means if the product is filmed it date stamps the video.
 With an animated representation the illustration of the product is less specific and has better longevity and is easier to update.